Gas-rich ultra-diffuse galaxies: alleviating the MOND tension with hyperconical modified gravity: Results

 \section{Results}

 The HMG scan does not show an interior minimum for $s$.
 As expected, $\chi^2(s)$ decreases monotonically from very poor values at small $s$ towards an asymptote reached in the weak-coupling limit ($s \gg 1$).
-Numerically, the best achievable value is $\chi^2_{\min} \simeq 18.03$ for the fixed asymptotic branch applied to the six galaxies, with the minimum pushed to the upper edge of the scan range.
-A one-sided 95 per cent lower limit gives $s>50.3$, so the preferred solutions lie deeply in the asymptotic regime.
+Numerically, the best achievable value is $\chi^2_{\min} \simeq 17.13$ for the fixed asymptotic branch applied to the six galaxies, with the minimum pushed to the upper edge of the scan range.
+A one-sided 95 per cent lower limit gives $s>43.9$, so the preferred solutions lie deeply in the asymptotic regime.
 In that limit, $\epsilon_s^2$ is already close to $1/6$ for all six galaxies and $v_\text{ N } \gg v_\text{ H}$ throughout the sample, effectively suppressing the direct cosmological contribution to the circular velocity.
 The scan is nevertheless informative because it shows that the data drive the model towards the asymptotic branch, $\epsilon_s^2 \approx 1/6$.

 The resulting hierarchy between models is clear.
-In the same simplified outer-radius treatment, Newtonian baryons alone give $\chi^2\simeq9.70$, slightly better than the present HMG prescription, while the MOND point-mass estimate is grossly inconsistent with the data ($\chi^2\simeq615.7$).
-HMG therefore does alleviate the strong MOND tension and brings the predicted velocities much closer to the Newtonian scale (Figure~\ref{fig:beardplot}).
+In the same outer-radius treatment, the published Newtonian disc-based comparison gives $\chi^2\simeq9.3$, slightly better than the present HMG prescription, while the MOND estimate is grossly inconsistent with the data ($\chi^2\simeq615.7$).
+HMG therefore does alleviate the strong MOND tension and brings the predicted velocities much closer to the Newtonian scale (Fig.~\ref{fig:main_results}).

 However, the asymptotic HMG prediction overshoots the observed outer speed by $\sim8$--$12\kms$ for AGC~114905, AGC~334315 and AGC~749290, while AGC~122966 and AGC~219533 remain comparatively well reproduced (Table~\ref{tab:velocities}).
-In terms of the combined model-versus-observation tension, HMG lies in the range $0.2$--$2.1\sigma$, very close to the Newtonian range of $0.1$--$1.7\sigma$, whereas MOND remains discrepant at $3.7$--$5.9\sigma$.
-A useful complementary summary is obtained from these same combined tensions: summing the squared $z$ values gives $\chi^2_{\rm comb}\approx 5.1$ for Newton and $\chi^2_{\rm comb}\approx 10.4$ for HMG, so that Newton remains favoured, but only at the level of a relative Gaussian weight of order 7 per cent for HMG.
+In terms of the combined model-versus-observation tension, HMG lies in the range $0.2$--$2.0\sigma$, very close to the Newtonian range of $0.1$--$1.7\sigma$, whereas MOND remains discrepant at $3.7$--$5.9\sigma$.

+A useful complementary summary is obtained from the combined tensions of Table~\ref{tab:velocities}.
+Summing the squared $z$ values gives $\chi^2_{\rm comb}\simeq 4.4$ for Newton and $\chi^2_{\rm comb}\simeq 10.0$ for HMG, so that Newton remains favoured, but only at the level of a relative Gaussian weight of order 6 per cent for HMG.
 This is still a clear contrast with MOND, whose tensions remain much larger galaxy by galaxy.